foonyah/foonyah/README.md

 #風若 foonyah
-> /foo-nya/ ~ an service oriented architecture
+> /foo-nya/ ~ an speedy, cluster based, service oriented architecture

 ##3 step guide
 1 ) To install the most recent release from fvm, run: